 - Immune system: The gut plays an important role in immunity.
 70-80% of immune cells are located in the gut.
 Gut bacteria provides crucial signals for immune system function.
 The gut controls what enters the body and what does not.
 If there is intestinal permeability, or leaky gut, inflammation occurs.
 The immune system will over-react and this can lead to disorders associated with inflammation like depression, Alzheimer’s and autoimmunity.
 Chronic low-grade inflammation causes cytokines, inflammatory molecules, to be released into the blood, further affecting the immune system.
 Intestinal microbiota contain molecules that can cause inflammation.
 The indirect effects of intestinal microorganisms on the immune system can cause changes in the circulating levels of pro-inflammatory and anti-inflammatory cytokines, which in turn have direct impacts on brain function (Kim YK, 2018).

-Anxiety & the Gut
+Anxiety Treatment & the Gut

 Anxiety is a multi-factorial disorder prompted by certain environmental factors in genetically susceptible individuals (Cenit MC, 2017).
 There is an element of complex gene-environment interactions and gut microbiota changes that precede the onset of neuropsychiatric diseases such as anxiety (Cenit MC, 2017).